uncbiag/neuro_shooting/README.md

 # Running demos and recreating some of the results in the paper

-The examples can be run based on code in the *demos* directory
+The examples can be run based on code in the `demos` directory.

 ### Cubic and quadratic-like function fitting

-The main python scripts to run these two examples is *simple_functional_mapping_example.py*.
-It comes with various command line configuration options, but the base configuration should already be reasonable.
+The main python script to run these two examples is `simple_functional_mapping_example.py`.
+It comes with various command-line configuration options, but the base configuration should already be reasonable.
 Here are examples how to run the scripts:

 ```
     python simple_functional_mapping_example.py --fcn cubic --custom_parameter_freezing